The Global ATM Alliance

 Postbank (Germany, owned by Deutsche Bank)

-Norisbank (Germany, only with their Mastercard-direkt.
-Owned by Deutsche Bank)
+Norisbank (Germany, owned by Deutsche Bank)

 Consorsbank (Germany, owned by BNP Paribas)